HerbVar-Network/new_dataset_template/README.md

 - Github actions:
   - data validation with pointblank
   - automatic versioning after corrections & saving txt file of `clean_data ` with version no.

+- More advanced, Maybe be overkill for most uses:
     - Renv for package versions?
+    - Use `targets` to manage project workflow?

 # PROJECT NAME